devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 ![GOT](https://media.giphy.com/media/iwVHUKnyvZKEg/giphy.gif)

-Its Year 2014, 16-year-old playing with android.
+Its Year 2014, A 16-year-old playing with android.
 Yeah I'm back to android after I messed up my iPhone. since then I had many android phones changed but in every android phone that I ever owned I did the same thing which is far from rooting.
 This time I started playing with the [Android roms](https://en.wikipedia.org/wiki/List_of_custom_Android_distributions) (Android ROMs are just modified android os) and different [kernels](https://en.wikipedia.org/wiki/Kernel_(operating_system)), [bootloaders](https://en.wikipedia.org/wiki/Booting), recovery images,etc., available for the specific device I had.
-I would change the android rom as frequently as 2-3 per week just because it is fun to do.
+I would change the android rom as frequently as 2-3 per week just because it was fun to do.
 Basically, I was addicted to that for a long time.
 I didn't want to stay there but I wanted to learn how the operating system works.
 That's how I got introduced to [`Linux`](https://en.wikipedia.org/wiki/Linux).
 I was a beginner and a windows user, so Linux is scary as well as fun for the first time.
 Out of curiosity i learned [Bash Scripting](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and made [Intelli Tweaks](https://forum.xda-developers.com/android/software-hacking/mod-intelli-tweaks-t3159308).

 ![Intelli tweaks](/assets/images/intelli_tweaks.png)
 ![Intelli tweaks 2](/assets/images/intelli_tweaks_2.png)

 <a href="https://forum.xda-developers.com/android/software-hacking/mod-intelli-tweaks-t3159308" >Click here to check it out</a>

-**Intelli tweaks** is, as the name suggests, Its tweaking script for rooted android phones which will buff your phone's performance; You may have to take a look at what it can do and make sure you read the comments too 😅.
+**Intelli tweaks**, as the name suggests, Its a tweaking script for rooted android phones which will buff your phone's performance; You may have to take a look at what it can do and make sure you read the comments too 😅.
 To be honest, I copied a few features from others and added to mine and made my tweaks look unique.

 _Thats the first-ever **code/project** I ever wrote. **Proud Moment**_ 🎉.

 <!-- ![proud](https://media.giphy.com/media/l0He0cVv8lGggpruo/giphy.gif) -->
 ![proud](https://media.giphy.com/media/EbeugHT06pCr6/giphy.gif)

-I didn't know what coding/programming or programming languages was back then.
+I didn't know much about coding/programming or programming languages was back then.
 I was just doing everything out of curiosity by reading others works and guides online.

 Sometime back then I also learned `Ethical Hacking`.
 Basic XSS, SQL Injections, Directory path traversals, and a quite few.
 One day an old Indian website caught my eye with an admin login page.
 Well my curiosity didn't stop me to apply SQL injection and the next minute I was inside the website's admin panel.
 So creepy and Scary. while I was looking around I accidentally clicked something that made the whole website go nuts and turn off.
 I didn't wanna do anything but to come out of it.
 The second day I found that it is fixed.
 Turned out the first website I **hacked**.
 Another **Proud Moment** 🎉.